1-25 of 98

 Mental Health Information/Education

-Works to support people affected by mental illness, educate with facts about mental health topics, and advocate for mental health concerns.
-Every NAMI signature program is free to those we serve.
+NAMI Central Iowa's primary missions are to SUPPORT people affected by mental illness, EDUCATE with facts about mental health topics, and ADVOCATE for mental health concerns.

 NAMI Support Groups: Meet weekly providing support for adults living with mental illness and also for the family members caring for their loved one.